Logiqx/gps-details/docs/devices/coros/firmware/3.0308.0/README.md

 ### Overview

-The 3.0308.0 release exhibits the original / accepted behavior, similar in many respects to the Garmin watches in 2024.
+The 3.0308.0 release in Jan 2024 exhibits the original / accepted behavior, similar in many respects to the Garmin watches in 2024.

 However, unique to the COROS is the temporal offset issue on the APEX 2, APEX 2 Pro, VERTIX 2 which causes [fantasy alphas](../../alpha/README.md).